usc-mrel/mri_tagging_055T/README.md

 Dataset is located [here](https://zenodo.org/records/15079693).
 Please place the data in the `data` directory in the root of this folder.

 ## Pulse Sequence Design
 Pulse Sequences are developed using Pypulseq and are located as a submodule to another repository in sequences/rtspiral_pypulseq.
 To generate pulse sequences, please install all dependencies using the README located in [rtspiral_pypulseq](https://github.com/usc-mrel/rtspiral_pypulseq/tree/1721c6efdcb8dc940a0cfe7b1fd642068fe994b8).
+We tested all sequence development code using the python version 3.11.8.

 To run pulse sequences, please `cd sequences/rtspiral_pypulseq`